Iximiel/adventOfCode2023/Readme.md

 Let's see if I can learn something

 While doing day3 I'm starting to think that I am using a bit too much regex.

+At day 5 i decide to move everithing in a single project, this may be a bad idea, fut I think I can reutilize some code with no repetition

 ## Day 1
 My solution was to regex all the problems away.
 Ocaml makes finding regex quite easy (apart thata strange  way or declaring raw strings`{||}`)